5 Things: Heat at Henderson

 Luke Philp is two goals shy of 50 in his AHL career.

-Matthew Phillips is six assists shy of Stockton's single-season assist record of 40, held by Linden Vey.
+Phillips is five assists shy of Stockton's single-season assist record of 40, held by Linden Vey.

 5. QUOTABLE